-Two MARTA bus routes service Fairburn:
+There are two MARTA bus routes that service Fairburn:

-- MARTA Route 181 begins at the College Park Station, goes through downtown Fairburn, connecting to Highway 138, and ends at the South Fulton Park and Ride, serving South Fulton Parkway, Buffington Road, and Flat Shoals Road.
+- MARTA Route 181 begins at the College Park Station, goes through downtown Fairburn, connecting to Highway 138 and ends at the South Fulton Park and Ride, serving South Fulton Parkway, Buffington Road, and Flat Shoals Road.
 Service is provided on weekdays, Saturdays, and Sundays, but not holidays. - MARTA bus route 180 runs along US 29 (Roosevelt Highway), Washington Road, SR 6 (Camp Creek Parkway) and connects Palmetto, Fairburn, Union City, East Point, and College Park to the College Park MARTA station.
 With 3,380 weekday riders, route 180 ranks third in the study area in terms of ridership.
-To improve service along this important route, queue jump lanes and transit signal priority improvements are recommended at major intersections on US 29 (Roosevelt Highway), Washington Road, and SR 6 (Camp Creek Parkway).
+To improve service along this important route, queue jump lanes and transit signal priority improvements are recommended at major intersections on US 29 (Roosevelt Highway), Washington Road,